-When it comes to sports nutrition, Sygo knows her stuff.
+When it comes to female sports nutrition, Sygo knows her stuff.
 She’s in her fifth season as the performance dietitian for the NBA’s Toronto Raptors.
-Over the course of her 18-year career, she has provided nutritional support to Olympic and professional athletes in more than 20 sports, and she’s served as team dietitian for Athletics Canada, Swimming Canada, Gymnastics Canada, and the Toronto Maple Leafs.
-Most recently, her research interests have led to her undertaking a PhD in sports science at Nottingham Trent University in the U.K. where she is studying the impact of low energy availability on sport performance under the guidance of Professor Kirsty Elliott-Sale.
+Over the course of her 18-year career, she has provided nutritional support to Olympic and professional athletes in more than 20 sports, and served as team dietitian for Athletics Canada, Swimming Canada, Gymnastics Canada, and the Toronto Maple Leafs.
+Most recently, her research interests have led to her undertaking a PhD in sports science at Nottingham Trent University in the U.K., where she is studying the impact of low energy availability on sport performance under the guidance of Professor Kirsty Elliott-Sale.

 Dede Barry 00:05

 Welcome to Fast Talk Femmes, hosted by Julie Young and Dede Berry.
 Our guest for today’s episode is Jennifer Sygo.
 Jen is a dietician, sports nutritionist, author, and speaker specializing in Nutrition Prevention and Performance.
 Jen’s in her fifth season as a performance dietitian for the 2019 NBA champion Toronto Raptors.
 She’s a graduate of McMaster University with a degree in biochemistry, and Jennifer was awarded a Master of Science in Human Biology and Nutritional Sciences from the University of Guelph, where she specialized in nutrition, exercise and metabolism.

 Dede Barry 00:40